 Electricity-Based Hydrogen Production Configuration and Data Table

 This section contains data tables of the primary inputs used to develop the electricity-based production model results.
+In addition to next-decade technology, Table S.1 also contains input data for current and mid-century technology assumptions.
+Cost data are drawn from sources with values in 2017 through 2021 dollars.
+We assume our results are in 2020 dollars without harmonizing input costs since they are all plus-or-minus 5% of the 2020 dollar value [1].

+Table S.2 lists the embodied emissions assumptions we use for each electricity generator.
+The emissions data from NREL’s Cambium datasets only include pre-combustion and combustion-related grid emissions.
+We adjust this data to include all life-cycle emissions of the electricity generating facilities that support the grid (see Annual Emission Constraint in Section #1).

-In addition to next-decade technology, Table S.1 also contains input data for current and mid-century technology assumptions.[1]Table S.1: Electricity-based hydrogen production model input parameters for current, next decade, and mid-century timeframes. * Next decade values are used to generate model results shown in main text.
+Table S.1: Electricity-based hydrogen production model input parameters for current, next decade, and mid-century timeframes. * Next decade values are used to generate model results shown in main text.